echo2echo/Perl-Web-Images/README.md

     $ cp perl-cgi-images.pl index.pl

-See notes and other instructions in the Perl script
+See notes and other instructions in the Perl script.

 Change html to taste and change Copyright to your own site.